-Kakangari was initially termed an anomalous chondrite.
-It is a petrologic type 3.6 chondrite that belongs to none of the known chondrite groups, but has some characteristics in common with both ordinary and carbonaceous chondrite groups.
+Kakangari (British Museum spelling) was initially termed an anomalous chondrite.
+It is a petrologic type 3.6 (3.53.8 in Berlin, 2009) chondrite that belongs to none of the known chondrite groups, but has some characteristics in common with both ordinary and carbonaceous chondrite groups.
 Along with the similar petrologic type 3 LEW 87232 (23 g) and the most recently classified type 4 NWA 10085 (52.2 g; Utas et al., 2017, #2906), these three meteorites form a unique grouplet.
 A fourth meteorite, Lea County 002, was previously considered to share a genetic relationship with the other three K chondrites.
 However, this has been called into question by some investigators in light of several significant differences between Lea County 002 and the others: (1) matrix abundance of 33 vol% vs. 6077 vol%, respectively; (2) chondrule size of 1.01.25 mm (not including one unusually large 5.3-mm-diameter chondrule) vs. 0.250.5 mm, respectively; and (3) CAIs in Lea County 002 differ in mineralogy from those in Kakangari and LEW 87232 (Weisberg et al., 1996; Prinz et al., 1991); CAI data are not yet reported for NWA 10085.
 Although Lea County 002 is a very small meteorite that may not be representative of its parent lithology, and while it is extensively weathered making characterization difficult, it was considered to be mineralogically and isotopically more similar to the CR chondrite group (Krot et al., 2005 and references therein).
-It should be noted that NWA 10085 most closely resembles Lea County 002, and future recoveries of new K chondrites should help resolve the full range of data which defines this grouplet.
+It should be noted that NWA 10085 most closely resembles Lea County 002, and future recoveries of new K chondrites should help resolve the full range of data that defines this grouplet.

 The Kakangari grouplet has unique petrologic and O-isotopic characteristics that distinguish it from other chondrite groups, including the following: